dassana-io/enterprise-docs/docs/App Store/Data Ingestion/Cloud Logs/cloudtrail.md

----
-sidebar_position: 2
----

-# Cloudtrail Reference
+# CloudTrail Reference

-Cloudtrail logs contain information about actions taken by a user, role, or an AWS service and serve as the primary audit trail for everything in your AWS environment.
-You can find sample Cloudtrail logs and queries in this document.
+CloudTrail logs contain information about actions taken by a user, role, or an AWS service and serve as the primary audit trail for everything in your AWS environment.
+You can find sample CloudTrail logs and queries in this document.

 ## Log Example
 ```json